KrishnaSannasi/published_crates/set_slice/README.md

 assert_eq!(slice, &[A::One, A::One, A::Zero, A::One, A::One]);
 ```

-## all possible valid use cases
+## valid use cases

-### with lists, and ranges (these ranges can be mixed and matched with the other sub-sections)
+### with lists, and ranges
+these ranges can be mixed and matched with the other sub-sections
 ```Rust
 let slice = &mut [0; 3] as &mut [i32];
 let init = 1;